Feminist Social Justice Leadership LLC

-The Feminist Social Justice Leadership LLC is comprised of students who participate in structured learning experiences.
-Members of this residential community take one Cardinal Core class together in the Department of Women’s, Gender and Sexuality Studies and attend different workshops, lectures and activities hosted by WGST faculty and Women’s Center staff throughout the year.
+In partnership with the Department of Women's Gender and Sexuality Studies as well as the Women's Center, the Feminist Social Justice Leadership LLC is comprised of students who participate in structured learning experiences.
+Members of this residential community take two Cardinal Core classes together in the Department of Women’s, Gender and Sexuality Studies and attend different workshops, lectures and activities hosted by WGST faculty and Women’s Center staff throughout the year.
 Programming focuses on issues related to gender equity, social justice, feminism, and improving the status of women and LGBTQI+ individuals of all races, ethnicities, abilities and class backgrounds.
 The Feminist Social Justice Leadership community provides support in areas including academic engagement, mentor support, peer connection, and student involvement.
 In addition, the LLC assists students in developing relationships with faculty, staff, students and members of the local community who are involved in research, work and activism concerned with gender and sexual equity.

 - Opportunities to connect with the staff of the Women’s Center and faculty in Women’s, Gender and Sexuality Studies.